Williams Law Group, LLC

 Notwithstanding the compulsory language of the statutory exceptions to confidentiality, DCPP routinely objects to disclosure of these records, necessitating seeking a court order to disseminate the records to counsel.
 The Williams Law Group diligently files this order and thus, if an expert conducts an evaluation, compiles third-party hearsay statements from collateral contacts and otherwise gathers discovery – information to be used at trial – our office obtains a copy well before the trial date.

-The Williams Law Group fights for child welfare and advocacy.
+The Williams Law Group, LLC fights for child welfare and advocacy.
 We stand behind the clients we represent and construct the best possible DCPP strategy for their particular situation.
-Our goal is to achieve a successful outcome for child, parent, and family.
-Contact our Short Hills DCPP lawyers today for a case consultation.
+Our goal is to achieve a successful outcome for the child, parent, and family.
+Contact our New Jersey DCPP lawyers today to learn more about your legal rights and to schedule a case consultation.
+We put your best interests first here.